zarf-dev/proposals/0051-v1beta1-schema/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-There are several fields in the ZarfPackageConfig v1alpha1 that can be restructured or removed to provide a better experience to creators of Zarf packages.
+Several fields in the ZarfPackageConfig v1alpha1 can be restructured to provide a more intuitive experience.
+Some field in the v1alpha1 schema have a poor user experience and add overhead to Zarf, these will be removed.
+A new schema version, v1beta1, provides Zarf the space to make these changes.

 ## Motivation